I walked the Camino de Santiago on the Camino Frances for less than €1,000, around $1,200. This does not include travel to and from the start and end.

 Day to Day Costs While Walking

 The most popular Camino routes are the Camino Frances and the Portuguese Camino.
-Both of these routes have good infrastructures for pilgrims; the most important of these are hostels, which are the cheapest, friendliest and best places to stay to meet and talk with other pilgrims.
-Just a quick note on the hostels: almost all of the hostels you see in any pilgrim guide are only for pilgrims.
+Both of these routes have good infrastructures for pilgrims.
+One of the most important costs is the decision to stay in hostels, hotels, or pensions.
+Hostels and albergues are the cheapest, friendliest, and best places to stay.
+You will have the added advantage of meeting, talking, and getting to know other pilgrims.
+A quick note on the hostels: most of the hostels you see in Camino guidebooks are only for pilgrims.

-Day to day living can be very reasonable – alternatively, I know of people that stayed in hotels all along the route.
+Day to day living can be very reasonable – but, I know of people that stayed in hotels all along the route.
 I have met one man who stayed in every Parador he could.
-I stayed almost always in Albergues, two nights while on the Camino I stayed in a pension, (bed and breakfast), it cost about €20, (budget €30 for small towns and villages, €50 min for larger towns and cities), each time for one room for myself – this though is along the way in small villages and towns – expect to pay a lot more in Santiago or any of the major cities where it is about double this for a low-end hotel.
+I usually stayed in Albergues, but for two nights I stayed in a pension, (bed and breakfast).
+The pension cost about €20, (budget €30 for small towns and villages, €50 min for larger towns and cities).
+I stayed in a single room each time and it was fairly cheap.
+In small towns and villages, the cost is much less than in major cities.
+Expect to pay a lot more in Santiago or any of the major cities where it is about double this for a low-end hotel.

-Evening Meal 10 to 12 euro for the pilgrim menu
+- Evening Meal – 10 to 15 Euro for the pilgrim menu

 Hostel: 12, Evening Meal: 12, Breakfast: 3, Lunch: 3, sundries: 5 – note no beer money included here.
 (My words of warning: my budget for any trip has never been under my plan it has always been over)

 You can walk the whole route, 31 days, for less than €1,000.
 But, I would budget for another few hundred if possible, if unexpected things happen.